Code of Conduct

 Within 2 days of the Step 1 hearing request decision |

-Hearing request decision is communicated to student. •If Hearing Request Denied, the student is notified, and this concludes the appeal process, and the sanctions stand.
+Appeal hearing request decision is communicated to student. •If Hearing Request Denied, the student is notified, and this concludes the appeal process, and the sanctions stand.
 Original sanction deadlines that were paused when the appeal process began will be given adjusted deadlines. •If Hearing Request Granted, the student is notified of the date, time, and location of appeal.
 Hearing Format and Advisor Contact provided to student.
-The student must receive no less than 72-hour notice. |
+The student must receive no less than 3 days notice. |

 Between 3-5 days from student being notified of hearing date/time |